Are you FDA certified?

 Do you deliver?

-Currently we deliver to specific areas around Makati, BGC, San Juan (Greenhills, Wack Wack areas), Corinthian Gardens, and Valle Verde.
+Currently our delivery van goes to specific areas around Makati, BGC, San Juan (Greenhills, Wack Wack areas), Corinthian Gardens, and Valle Verde.
+If you live in these areas we will be able to deliver to you for a min order of P360.
 Please contact or email us and let us know what area you’re in and we’ll see if we can accommodate it along our route.

 We deliver 2x a week: MT and ThF.
 Let us know where you live and we can see if we can deliver to you, and when.